 Some countries like Australia however, seem to have stopped the customs examinations, preferring “acquired experience” over customs licence examinations for the purpose of licencing customs brokers..

 Apart from the obvious function of lodging documentation with customs, a clearing agent has many other equally important responsibilities which affect them directly and also their clients..

 - is a company accredited with the local customs authorities, border agencies, port etc

 - arranges to pass the relevant documents at customs

-- cannot issue own bills of lading if not registered or acting as a freight forwarder
+- does not issue own bills of lading in their capacity as a clearing agent

 - may be appointed by a freight forwarder or by the customer (exporter or importer)

 When compared to a freight forwarder, a clearing agent is more specific to the country where they are based, as they deal directly and extensively with the local customs authorities and are au fait with the local requirements..

 Freight Forwarders have more of a global presence since they may be present in a lot of countries compared to Clearing agents or Customs Brokers who tend to be more localised..